-- Advertisement target group. - 2) Way of distribution of the advertisement. - 3) A list identifying the media in which the advertisement has been shown. - 4) Dates at and periods of time during which the advertisement has been shown.
+1) Advertisement target group.

-The access for the Agency to request copies for enforcement
+- Method of distribution of the advertisement. - A list identifying the media in which the advertisement has been shown. - Dates and periods of time during which the advertisement has been shown.

-purposes is very broad as the Agency may address anybody who has been involved in the campaign, incl. advertising agencies.
+The access for the Agency to request copies for enforcement purposes is very broad, as the Agency may address anybody who has been involved in the campaign, including advertising agencies.
 Otherwise, the companies are not formally required to have compliance programmes in place.